-In the fall of 1922 ten women established Junior League of Indianapolis to promote voluntarism.
-Throughout its history, it has demonstrated effectiveness with trained volunteers through a wide variety of projects and community activities.
-From its first efforts to equip and maintain the occupational therapy department at Riley Hospital, to currently preparing students for academic success, it has served as a catalyst by partnering groups with organizations to build better communities in Indianapolis and surrounding communities.
+In the fall of 1922, 10 women established the Junior League of Indianapolis to promote voluntarism.
+Throughout its history, JLI has demonstrated effectiveness with trained volunteers through a wide variety of projects and community activities.
+From its first efforts to equip and maintain the occupational therapy department at Riley Hospital, to supporting youth in foster and kinship care, it has served as a catalyst by partnering groups with organizations to build better communities in Indianapolis and surrounding communities.

-AJLI is the national organization supporting all Junior Leagues, representing more than 180,000 women in 294 Leagues in the United States, Canada, Great Britain and Mexic0.
+AJLI is the national organization supporting all Junior Leagues, representing more than 180,000 women in 294 Leagues in the United States, Canada, Great Britain and Mexico.

-The Junior League of Indianapolis is proud to have been involved with thousands of community organizations over the years.
+The Junior League of Indianapolis is proud to have been involved with hundreds of community organizations over the years.

 Junior League’s first 90 years.